nielsofficeofficial/PHPWine/index.md

 ]);

 ```
-<h3>Display all Error in one time & Design errors static PHP in one time return result ! </h3>
+<h3>Display all Error in one time & Design errors static PHP in one time return result (tooltips) !  </h3>

 ```PHP